DMagalhaes19/Universidade/README.md

 - Memory Management and Virtual Memory.
 - An Introduction to the Linux Operating System.

-## Key Concepts Explored

-During the SO course, you will cover the following core concepts:

-- Programming in C and its relevance to operating systems.
-- Understanding processes as fundamental units of execution.
-- Exploring threads and their advantages in concurrent programming.
-- Analyzing process scheduling algorithms and their impact.
-- Memory management techniques and virtual memory concepts.
-- Gaining a foundational understanding of the Linux operating system.
+## 1. Introduction to the C Programming Language

+This section provides an introduction to the C programming language, which is widely used in system-level programming.
+You'll learn the syntax, data types, control structures, and memory management techniques that are essential for programming within an operating system environment.

+## 2. Processes and Threads

+Processes and threads are fundamental concepts in operating systems.
+A process is an independent program with its own memory space, while threads are lightweight units of execution within a process.
+You'll explore how processes and threads are created, managed, and synchronized to achieve concurrent execution.

+## 3. Process Scheduling and Management

+Efficient process scheduling is critical for system performance.
+You'll delve into different process scheduling algorithms, such as First-Come, First-Served, Round Robin, and Priority Scheduling.
+These algorithms determine the order in which processes are executed by the CPU.

+## 4. Memory Management and Virtual Memory

+Memory management is essential for allocating and deallocating memory efficiently.
+You'll learn about memory hierarchy, memory allocation techniques, and virtual memory systems.
+Virtual memory allows the execution of processes that are larger than physical memory by swapping data between main memory and secondary storage.

+## 5. An Introduction to the Linux Operating System

+Linux is a widely used open-source operating system.
+This section provides an introduction to Linux, including basic command-line operations, file system navigation, and process management using Linux commands.

 ## What You'll Discover Here